For everything you need to know about COVID-19, go to covid19.govt.nz

 You could get up to $640 off your rates bill.

 Work out how to save money on your energy bills, make your home more energy efficient and protect the environment.

-Try asking your neighbours to be quiet if they're playing their music loudly or making too much noise.
+Try asking your neighbours to be quiet if they're making too much noise.
 You can also complain to their landlord or the council.

-You can trim branches or roots that cross into your property up to the property boundary.
-Check with your council to see if the tree is protected before you cut it back.
+You can trim most branches or roots that cross into your property up to the property boundary.

 Unless indicated otherwise, all content on Govt.nz is licensed for re-use under a Creative